fsanzl/silabeador/README.md

 ### Prosodic stress

-Prosodic stress detection follows the Spanish rules.
+Prosodic stress detection follows the Spanish rules described by the Real Academia ("tilde").
 Proparoxytone words are always orthographically signalled with an acute accent on the nucleic vowel of the antepenultimate syllable.
 Paroxytones are not marked unless the word ends with *n*, *s* or vowel, in which case they have an acute accent on the nucleic vowel of the penultimate syllable.
 Oxytone words are only marked if they end in *n*, *s* or vowel with an acute accent on the nucleic vowel of the last syllable.

 ## Known problems